Strong interactions in air showers: Cosmic-ray--air interaction

-Since forward particles carry the largest fraction of the energy they dictate the evolution of the air shower \cite{Drescher:2004sd}.
-At these large values of Feynman $x_F$ (the longitudinal momentum fraction) the partons in the incident cosmic-ray particle (the ``projectile'') are probed in the dilute region whereas the atmospheric particle (the ``target'') is practically at rest and appears dense due to the vast open phase space for gluons.
-Its parton distribution is probed at a small momentum fraction $x$.
-The dominant scattering process for the production of forward particles that drive the evolution of the shower is the liberation of quarks from the cosmic-ray particle by scattering off the strong gluon fields in the atmospheric particle.
-The quark essentially punches through the atmospheric particle and receives some transverse momentum that is still negligible compared to its longitudinal momentum, which is why one treats the process in the eikonal approximation.
-The gluon fields arise because at small momentum fraction $x$ the emission of additional gluons is enhanced by large logarithms $\ln(1/x)$, the measure for the large available phase space, such that $\alpha_\mathrm{QCD}\ln(1/x)$ is no longer perturbatively small---despite of the gauge coupling $\alpha_\mathrm{QCD}$ being small at large virtualities due to asymptotic freedom---and the corresponding series must be resummed to all orders in $\alpha_\mathrm{QCD}\ln(1/x)$.
-(See Fig.~\ref{fig:qcd_bfkl}.)
 This gives rise to the Balitsky-Fadin-Kuraev-Lipatov (BFKL) evolution equations \cite{Lipatov:1976zz}.
 They predict a rapid growth of the gluon density---accompanied by a corresponding growth of the cross section---at small momentum fractions $x$ or, equivalently, large energies at fixed virtuality.
 This rise has been observed at HERA to be $\propto x^{-0.3}$ at virtualities of more than (2GeV)$^2$ \cite{ref:growth}.
 The power-law behaviour can be reproduced by the leading-order BFKL equation.
 There, however, the exponent comes out too large.
 Incorporating the next-to-leading order \cite{Fadin:1998py}, which resums terms of order $\alpha_\mathrm{QCD}\times[\alpha_\mathrm{QCD}\ln(1/x)]^n$ leads to a growth rate that is more consistent with experiment \cite{Triantafyllopoulos:2002nz}.
 In this context, an important aspect of orders beyond the leading is the running of the gauge coupling.
-Including a running coupling at the level of the leading order BFKL kernel also reduces the predicted growth rate.
-Be it leading order, next-to-leading order, fixed or running coupling, in the theoretical description laid out so far, the gluon density would keep growing ad infinitum for decreasing gluon density.
-At variance to the Dokshitzer-Gribov-Altarelli-Parisi (DGLAP) evolution \cite{Gribov:1972ri}, which resums large logarithms $\ln Q^2$ of virtuality, and where the transverse size of the gluons, i.e., $\sim Q^{-2}$, becomes smaller faster than their number density increases, in the case of decreasing rapidity $y=\ln(1/x)$ the transverse size is constant.
-As a consequence, they must start overlapping at some point and non-linear effects must become important.
-In other words, in magnitude the loss term catches up with the gain term.
-(See Fig.~\ref{fig:qcd_sat}.)
+Be it leading order, next-to-leading order, fixed or running coupling, in the theoretical description laid out so far, the gluon density would keep growing ad infinitum for decreasing momentum fraction.
+At variance to the Dokshitzer-Gribov-Altarelli-Parisi (DGLAP) evolution \cite{Gribov:1972ri}, which resums large logarithms $\ln Q^2$ of virtuality, and where the transverse size of the gluons, i.e., $\sim Q^{-2}$, becomes smaller faster than their number density increases, in the case of changing rapidity $y=\ln(1/x)$ the transverse size is constant.
+As a consequence, gluons must start overlapping at some point and non-linear effects must become important.
+Loss terms become important (see Fig.~\ref{fig:qcd_sat}) and will catch up with the gain terms.
 Furthermore, a ceaselessly growing gluon density would lead to a violation of the Froissart bound \cite{Froissart:1961ux} for the cross section and hence of unitarity.
 As a consequence, the increase of the gluon density should level off when it is of the order $\alpha^{-1}_\mathrm{QCD}$ \cite{Mueller:1999wm}.
 Coming back to the picture of overlapping gluons, for a given rapidity $y$ there must be a virtuality $Q_\mathrm{QCD}^2(y)$ below which the hadron/nucleus at a given impact parameter appears essentially black; the gluon density for smaller virtualities is saturated and cannot grow any further.
 The quantity $Q_\mathrm{QCD}^2(y)$ is known as saturation momentum, and can be interpreted as the density of gluons per unit of rapidity and per transverse area at saturation.